Doudou (footballer)

-Aziana Ebele Mbombo, nicknamed Doudou (born 11 September 1980) is French a former professional footballer who played as a winger.
+Aziana Ebele Mbombo, nicknamed Doudou (born 11 September 1980) is a French former professional footballer who played as a winger.

 Career

 Doudou spent six years with Monaco, before signing for English club Queens Park Rangers in 2001, where his wages were paid for by fan Harold Winton.
 Over the next two seasons, Doudou made 46 appearances in the Football League.
 Doudou moved to non-league side Farnborough Town in January 2004, before returning to English league football with Oxford United in January 2005.
 After making 1 League appearance for Oxford, he returned to France to play with Racing Paris.